regularlady/apprentice/README.md

 ### Contributing
 ================

-If you have other topics that you would like to add when mentoring junior developers, please submit a pull request. d
+If you have other topics that you would like to add when mentoring junior developers, please submit a pull request.